avesanen/botkill/README.md

 3. If message is valid, server checks if gameId was specified
     1. If gameId found (and it's awaiting for more players), select the game
     2. If gameId not found, create a new game and generate the map based on the join message data
-4. Send the [game data](#game-data) containing a unique visualization URL and map data for the game
+4. Server sends the [game data](#game-data) message containing a unique visualization URL and map data for the game
 5. AI sends [create player](#create-player-message) message to the server
 6. Server [validates](#create-player-validation) the create player message
     1. If player is valid, append it to the game